PolyhedralDev/TerraDocs/docs/config/development/samplers/index.rst

 Now that you've got an idea of `what noise is <#what-is-noise>`_, `how it works <#noise-basics>`_, and a couple ways of `configuring it <#configuring-samplers>`_, you should now be equipped with the necessary  knowledge to start configuring your own fancy samplers for use in your own customized world generation!
-For more information on the available samplers in Terra, please refer to the `sampler <./Noise-Options>`_ documentation.
+For more information on the available samplers in Terra, please refer to the :doc:`/config/documentation/sampler/index` page.
 If you have any further questions, feel free to ask us in our `Discord <https://discord.gg/PXUEbbF>`_!